 There are several stand out elements in the article including the shocking under identification of children being sexually abused in Scotland.
 The article makes a number of suggestions to improve the situation.
 Notably this excludes the introduction of Mandatory Reporting (“MR”) of known and suspected child abuse by those working in settings such as education, healthcare, sport and faith.
 Yet some form of MR exists in 81% of countries in the rest of the world.
 To understand why Dr Nelson did not include this key safeguarding component in her article we refer to Petition PE01551 lodged in the Scottish Parliament on 21 Jan 2015 in which a petitioner sought the introduction of Mandatory Reporting of an unspecified design.
 Dr Nelson made a submission to it dated 20/4/2015 which we review below and which is important given the depressing safeguarding landscape she reveals in The Scotsman article.
 Our comments below are in italics.

-The petitioner sought the introduction of a criminal offence for failing to report child abuse.
-The applicant wanted an unspecified form of this law applied to the Scottish equivalent of what are defined in England and Wales as ‘Regulated Activities’ (“RA”) i.e. settings in which children are in the care of adults other than their parents.
-We’ll apply this term throughout this article for clarity.
+The petitioner sought the introduction of a criminal offence for failing to report child abuse via an unspecified form of reporting law applied to the Scottish equivalent of what are defined in England and Wales as ‘Regulated Activities’ (“RA”) i.e. settings in which children are in the care of adults other than their parents.
+We’ll apply the acronym throughout this article.

 The petitioner presents MR as a ‘failing to report’ law which looks at MR through the wrong end of the telescope.
 First and foremost, well-designed MR is supportive of good staff and provides legal immunity to reporters when a referral made in good faith is not subsequently made out in law.
 Prosecutions for failure to report in MR jurisdictions are low.
 Variations of MR law, which is not ‘off the shelf’ legislation, exists in 81% of countries in the world including 86% of Europe, second only to the Americas with 90% of jurisdictions.